hoannguyen02/self-js/interview-questions/common.md

 # When you review other programmers' code what are those things you review?
 I usually follow the code review check list.
 - Readability: The code is easy to read, understand, and the code follow coding conventions.
-- Functionality: The code meets the requirements.
+- Functionality: The code works and meets the requirements.
 - Maintainability: The code easy to modify and extend, look for duplication code
 - Performance: The code is efficient and optimized, look for issues such as memory leaks, infinity loop
-- Security: The code is secure, look for issue such as injection attacks
+- Security: The code is secure, look for issue such as injection attacks, credentials in code
-- Testability: The code is well test enough, look for missing test cases
+- Testability: The code is well test enough, look for missing test cases, possibility null, undefined issues

 # How do you mock a function in Jest?
 There are 2 ways to mock functions in Jest, either by creating a mock function to use in test code or write a manual mock to override a module dependency.